Caramel Coated Popcorn (100 G)

 Physical Activity

-Engage in light exercise, like a short walk, after eating to help your body use the glucose more effectively.
+Engage in light physical activity, such as a short walk, after eating to help your body use up the sugar more efficiently.

 Mindful Eating